Thank you for reading our post, please rate this article at the end.

 If there’s one place a container home would look great, it’s the vast desert of Arizona.
 This project from Ecosa Design Studio was a collaboration with a student.
 However, the design and execution would easily give world-famous architects a run for their money.

-This house has a mint green color with a walnut finish and concrete floors.
-It also has solar panels and a reservoir for collecting rainwater.
-Picking up from the recycling DNA of the shipping containers, the house successfully pushes for sustainable living.
+This mint-green house has walnut-finished walnut floors and concrete floors.
+It also has solar panels and a rainwater reservoir.
+The house successfully promotes sustainable living by incorporating the recycling DNA of shipping containers.

 17. Manifesto House, Chile, James & Mau Arquitectura

-The wooden exterior to the containers also serves as a protective layer.
-It provides shade in the summer and stops the metal of the container from absorbing heat.
-On the other side, the pellets are mobile and can move to allow sunlight when it’s winter.
+The wooden exterior of the containers also serves as a protective layer.
+It provides summer shade and prevents the metal from absorbing heat.
+On the other hand, the pellets are mobile and can move to allow sunlight in winter.

-The three containers making up the home have ample space between them.
-A cantilevered balcony on the top and solar panels make this home quite energy-efficient.
-This size of the house would roughly use the same amount of solar energy as one or two RVs.
-With an open-space design consisting of two patios, there’s a lot of natural wind and light.
+The three containers in the home have ample space between them.
+A cantilevered balcony and solar panels on the top make this home quite energy-efficient.
+This house size would roughly use the same amount of solar energy as one or two RVs.
+The open-space design, consisting of two patios, allows for a lot of natural wind and light.

-The views from the house are spectacular, consisting of green and earthly shades.
-Located in Curacavi, Chile, the house covers 1,722 sq. ft of space.
+The views from the house are spectacular, with green and earthy shades.
+Located in Curacavi, Chile, the house has 1,722 sq. ft. of space.

 18. Hybrid House, California, EcoTech

-The Hybrid House in Shadow Mountain, California, was custom-built according to the needs of the owner.
-Although the house has an area of 2,300 sq. ft., it only has one bedroom.
-This is because the owner wanted a photo studio and a lot of storage space.
+The Hybrid House in Shadow Mountain, California, was custom-built according to the owner’s needs.
+Although it is 2,300 sq. ft., it only has one bedroom.
+This is because the owner wanted a photo studio and ample storage space.

-As it’s in the desert, the windows have solar shading to prevent overheating.
+Because it’s in the desert, the windows have solar shading to prevent overheating.
 The open layout allows proper air ventilation.
-To do all this, EcoTech spent $300,000, which is still modest given the real estate prices in populated cities of California.
+EcoTech spent $300,000 to do all this, which is still modest given the real estate prices in California’s populated cities.

-As for the design and decor of the house, it sits pretty well with the desert backdrop.
-The containers have a white paint with a metal shade canopy.
-It looks like a home that belongs to someone who works in a creative field.
+The house’s design and decor complement the desert backdrop well.
+The containers are painted white and have a metal shade canopy.
+It looks like a home belonging to someone who works in a creative field.

 19. Flying Box Villa, France, 2A Design